shadowmere-xyz/ShadowTest/README.md

 - 200: Everything went well and there's data for you in the https://wtfismyip.com/json format
 - 4xx: You are either requesting the wrong URL or passing bad data to the server
 - 502: There was an error getting data for this address which means either the address is invalid or the server is offline

+## Demo service

+A demo service is deployed at https://sshadowtest.herokuapp.com/